 The Histamine Bucket: Why “Healthy” Foods Can Sometimes Make You Feel Off

-Have you ever finished a “healthy” meal—like a spinach salad with avocado—and suddenly felt itchy, foggy, or just off?
-Maybe your nose gets stuffy after a glass of wine, or you feel weirdly anxious for no reason.
+Ever finished what should have been a “healthy” meal—say, a spinach salad with avocado—and suddenly felt itchy, foggy, or just… off?
+Maybe a glass of wine leaves your nose stuffy, or you get a weird spike of anxiety out of nowhere.
 If this sounds familiar, histamine might be playing a bigger role than you think.
-Let’s break it down.
-So, What is…
+So, What…

 Light, Sweet, and Healing: Snow Fungus Dessert Soup